Next Attorney General Odds: Will Trump Nominate No announcement by June 30?

 LIVE

-Lee Zeldon is a coin toss sitting with a 38.0% probability of being named the next Attorney General.
-No announcement by June 30, already running the DOJ as acting AG and publicly lobbying to keep the role, sits at roughly 25.4%.
-There is a 27.9% chance that Trump will not formally nominate anyone by June 30.
+No announcement by June 30 is a coin toss sitting with a 49.5% probability of being named the next Attorney General.
+Todd Blanche is in second place with a 47.7% chance of happening, while Lee Zeldon is in third with a 21.5% probability.
 The stats and odds on this page are aggregated from Kalshi, Polymarket and Gemini, updated every 30 minutes.

 Largest Spread